VVF Plant Finder:

 Valued for its attractive golden evergreen foliage on the upper branches; its conical growth habit makes it perfect as a landscape accent; can be sheared for a formal appearance

 Golden Heller Japanese Holly is primarily grown for its highly ornamental fruit.
 It features an abundance of magnificent black berries in mid fall.
-It has attractive gold foliage which emerges yellow in spring.
+It has attractive gold evergreen foliage which emerges yellow in spring.
 The small glossy oval leaves are highly ornamental and remain gold throughout the winter.
-The flowers are not ornamentally significant.

 Golden Heller Japanese Holly is a dense multi-stemmed evergreen shrub with a distinctive and refined pyramidal form.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.